SherG/cool-iron/blog/chatgpt-google-code-red.md

 In this, it differs from the OpenAI-search engine hybrid <a href="https://www.perplexity.ai/" target="blank">Perplexity.ai</a>, which includes clickable footnotes and citations with all answers.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672454812/SignalFox/perplexity-ai_is865c.png" />

+Another point is accuracy.
+Google continuously improves the quality of search results and has done breakthrough work on identifying quality content and accuracy.

 Also consider that countless queries are made on Google Search for up-to-date stock prices, tickets, event times, train and flight schedules, traffic delays, products, and more.